Lei-Zhong/Lei-Zhong.github.io/README.md

-# My personal webpage
+# This is my personal website

-Building and not ready
+I am still building it but you are welcome to visit it.